Pacific Islanders in Publishing

 (she/her)

-Lenika Cruz is a senior editor covering culture at The Atlantic, where she's been a staffer since 2014.
-She is an indigenous writer and editor of Chamorro, Okinawan, and Filipino heritage from the Pacific island of Guam.
-She graduated from UCLA in 2012 with a B.A. in English.
-She is represented by Lucy Carson with the Friedrich Agency.
+Formerly a senior editor covering culture at The Atlantic, Lenika recently decided to pursue her MFA.
+She is an indigenous writer and editor of Chamorro, Okinawan, and Filipino heritage from Guam.
+She's the author of Drown Sirena, and is represented by Lucy Carson with the Friedrich Agency.

 Christine Taitano DeLisle